pelrun/pyWinControls/README.md

 Delay between macro keystrokes can be changed arbitrarily, and the fixed 300ms delay after the end of the macro can be changed.

-Many more keys can be assigned to buttons, not just ones that are already available.
+Many more keys can be assigned to buttons, not just ones you can already press.

 ## Usage: